 Similarly, the interaction of models must be studied in order to determine how a person's biological system affects him psychologically, how his psychological system affects him physically, and how both affect and are affected by his culture.

 Finally, a comprehensive model of people must go beyond showing the interaction of various systems by which individuals can be analyzed and the role of those systems in people's formation.
-It must take into account the individual's responses to the pressures and constraints of these systems and the ways in which he alters and manipulates the systems to gain his own ends.
+It must take into account the individual's responses to the pressures and constraints of these systems and the ways in which individuals alter and manipulate the systems to gain their own ends.
 In one sense, the integration of systems lies in individuals and in their responses to the world around them.

 Just as each discipline has its own points of view, each also develops its own concepts, which become the tools it uses to analyze data.
 A second characteristic or viewpoint of anthropology is its development of the term "culture."

 As commonly used, the word "culture" is defined in terms of the behavior patterns of the rich and elite, a meaning derived from the German Kultur.
 It denotes the proper, sophisticated, refined way of acting.
 Because of their interest in all of humankind, anthropologists have broadened the definition of culture and freed it from value judgments, such as good or bad.
 There has been considerable debate about a precise definition of the concept.
 For our purposes, we can define culture as the integrated system of learned patterns of behavior, ideas, and products characteristic of a society.